exocode/helm-charts/hetzner-failover-ip/README.md

 #### Example NodeSelector with multiple IPs and `nginx-ingress`

-Install `nginx-ingress` with 2 IPs 1.2.3.4,5.6.7.8, replace with your actual Hetzner floating IPs.`nginx-ingress` will be started on every k8s node.
+Install `nginx-ingress` with 2 IPs 1.2.3.4,5.6.7.8, replace with your actual Hetzner floating IPs.`nginx-ingress` will be started on every k8s `node`.
 ```
 helm install stable/nginx-ingress --name ingress --namespace ingress \
 --set rbac.create=true \